Introduction

 • “volatile media and social media climate”

 Large majorities of Americans from both parties tend to agree about areas where the government should play a major role, though opinions of how well the government is doing vary.
-The areas where there is consensus about that the government should play a major role, but isn’t doing a good job, are managing the immigration system (61%), strengthening the economy (41%), and maintaining infrastructure (31%).
+The areas where there is consensus that the government should play a major role, but isn’t doing a good job, are managing the immigration system (61%), strengthening the economy (41%), and maintaining infrastructure (31%).

 Trust in Law Enforcement